 Failure to use for qualifying purposes.
 If the credit applied to an eligible small ethanol producer and you do not use the ethanol for a purpose listed under Qualified ethanol fuel production, you must pay a tax equal to the credit.
-Report this tax on Form 720
+Report this tax on Form 720.

 How to claim the credit.
-You take the alcohol fuel credit by completing Form 6478, Credit for Alcohol Used as Fuel, and attaching it to your income tax return.
+You take the alcohol fuel credit by completing Form 6478 and attaching it to your income tax return.
 All individuals and corporations taking the credit use Form 6478.
 Partnerships (including electing large partnerships), S corporations, estates, and trusts figure the credit on Form 6478 but divide the credit among their partners, shareholders, or beneficiaries.